karamhosn/SecureCommunication-CLI/README.md

 ## Features

 ### End-to-End Encryption
-- Clients use **X25519 Diffie-Hellman** to establish a shared secret.
+- Clients use X25519 Diffie-Hellman to establish a shared secret
-- A 256-bit symmetric key is derived using **HKDF-SHA256**.
+- A 256-bit symmetric key is derived using HKDF-SHA256
-- All communication is encrypted using **AES-GCM**, providing confidentiality and authentication.
+- All communication is encrypted using AES-GCM, providing confidentiality and authentication

 ### Relay
-- The relay server never decrypts or inspects messages.
-- It matches clients into pairs and relays encrypted frames.
+The relay server never decrypts or inspects messages, it only matches clients into pairs and relays encrypted frames.

-### User-Friendly Interface
-- Clean startup messages.
-- Easy exit
-- Clear fingerprint comparison instructions.
-- Graceful shutdown and reconnection handling.

 ## Requirements
 - Python 3.8+